 The hardest part for me was deciding how I was going to publish.
 For several months, I was led on by a publisher who failed to tell me – despite my asking many, many times – that it would cost me a lot of money – something I just couldn’t afford.

-So, I decided that I was going to publish it as a free eBook on my blog so that anyone and everyone have access to it!
+So, I decided that I was going to publish it as a free eBook on my blog so that anyone and everyone has access to it!

 Q: Who’s your favorite fictional character?
 Why?